Emmotes/ic_spoilers/docs/mehen.md

     "id": 2181,
     "flavour_text": "",
     "description": {
-        "desc": "When $source is in the formation, Farideh and Havilar become eligible for the current adventure, even if a Patron, Variant, or other restriction would say otherwise."
+        "desc": "When Mehen is in the formation, Farideh and Havilar become eligible for the current adventure, even if a Patron, Variant, or other restriction would say otherwise."
     },
     "effect_keys": [
         {